defunkt/pystache/setup_description.rst

 -  Added support for `PyPy <http://pypy.org/>`_ (issue #125).
 -  Added support for `Travis CI <http://travis-ci.org>`_ (issue #124).
    [msabramo]
+-  Bugfix: ``defaults.DELIMITERS`` can now be changed at runtime (issue
+   #135). [bennoleslie]
 -  Bugfix: exceptions raised from a property are no longer swallowed when getting a key from a context stack (issue #110).
 -  Bugfix: lambda section values can now return non-ascii, non-unicode strings (issue #118).
 -  Convert HISTORY and README files from reST to Markdown.
 -  More robust handling of byte strings in Python 3.
+-  Added Creative Commons license for David Phillips's logo.

 0.5.2 (2012-05-03)
 ------------------